October is Disability Employment Month!

 These racial and gender disparities in VR outcomes have remained steady since 2010.

-This October, learn more about Disability and Employment
+Learn more about Disability and Employment this October!

-The ICI has many publications and resources about employment and disability.
+The ICI also has publications and resources about employment and disability.
 Here are a few resources to help you learn more about employment during Disability Employment Month:

 - StateData: The National Report on Employment Services and Outcomes Through 2018, by Jean Winsor, Jaimie Timmons, John Butterworth, Alberto Migliore, Daria Domin, Agnes Zalewska, & John Shepard